revbayes/revbayes.github.io/README.md

     export GEM_HOME=~/.gem
     gem install jekyll bundler

 NOTE: You may get errors here that you need to update ruby to install these gems.

+If you are having trouble on MacOS with system ruby being out of date, you can install ruby via homebrew with `brew install ruby`.
+Then you need to add the homebrew version of ruby to your path by adding:

+    export PATH="/usr/local/Cellar/ruby/2.7.1_2/bin/:$PATH"

+to your `.bash_profile` file.
+Then restart your terminal or `source .bash_profile`.

 Next, move into the `revbayes.github.io` repo directory, and install required gems via: